Ex-SAC fund manager pleads not guilty in insider case

 Martoma was indicted last month on charges of conspiracy to commit securities fraud and securities fraud.

-He is accused of helping CR Intrinsic Investors, one of the funds run by investment manager Steven A. Cohen’s SAC Capital, make illegal trades in Elan Corp Plc ELN.I and Wyeth, now part of Pfizer Inc (PFE.N).
-The trades were made in the summer of 2008 based on illicit tips prosecutors say Martoma received from a doctor, according to the indictment.
+He is accused of helping CR Intrinsic Investors, one of the funds run by investment manager Steven A. Cohen’s SAC Capital, make illegal trades in Elan Corp Plc and Wyeth, now part of Pfizer Inc. The trades were made in the summer of 2008 based on illicit tips prosecutors say Martoma received from a doctor, according to the indictment.

 The case is the latest in the U.S. government’s wide-ranging investigation of suspicious trading among hedge fund traders, portfolio managers and consultants.
 The probes have produced more than 50 convictions, with many of the defendants pleading guilty instead of going to trial.